 It might make sense in theory that actions at the physical level affect us spiritually.
 However, understanding the practical implications of this isn’t always easy.
 How many of us rush through our prayer unaware that our hearts did not benefit from the prayer?

-How often do we realize the effects the images we’ve seen, or the things we have heard have had on our hearts?
+How often do we realize the effects the images we’ve seen, or the things we have heard on our hearts?
 What, if anything, can we do to connect our external realities with our internal ones?

 Knowing the intent behind our actions is one of the first things we can do to help us make that connection.
 For example, I could perform prayer in perfect physical fashion to the outside observer.
 However, my prayer could be completely devoid of the focus and awareness that is meant to accompany it.